Knight-Wu/articles/linux 相关/linux 原理.md

 Each thread has a unique task_struct and appears to the kernel as a normal process. threads just happen to share resources, such as an address space, with other processes.
 #### user and   kernel space
+Because a process in the UNIX system can execute in two modes, kernel or user, it uses a separate stack for each mode.
+When a system call is made, a _trap_ instruction is executed which causes an _interrupt_ which makes the hardware switch to kernel mode.
+The kernel stack of a process is null when the process executes in user mode(硬件在用户态和内核态的切换)
 #### process creation
 分为两个步骤, fork() 和exec()
 * fork()